chz31/workflow_commands-text/SOFA_related_commands.md

 1. Streamline simulation by integrating Slicer & SOFA for specific-task simulation rather than full surgical process: only simulate a key step for one scene
 2. How accurate is acceptable for a specific tasks

+Aims
-Aim 1: Automate mechanical model prep from images for specific tasks.
+1. Automate mechanical model prep from images for specific tasks.
-Aim 2: Soft tissue retraction + eyeball position after plate installation Aim 3: plate bending using shell model (easier to validate) Aim 4: validation using gel phantom and postsurgical images.
+2. Soft tissue retraction + eyeball position after plate installation
+3. plate bending using shell model (easier to validate)
+4. Validation using gel phantom and postsurgical images.

+Using the gel phantom to validate simulation can be refactored into a separate aim.
+Add sensors to the scoop to measure the scoop pressure.

+Clarify that the purpose is to make the tool available for people to try and do research; no claim about clinical vallidation or clinical use.

+Can plate bending be refactored into a separate grant application?